christofferaakre/split_manga_pages/readme.md

 small screens, such as those found on mobile devices

 ## Installation
+To install, you can download the newest executable version from the Releases section
+(recommended for non-tech savvy people).
+Alterantively, you can build it from source yourself, following the [Build Instructions](#Build-instructions) section below.
+Or, you can follow the instructions just below to run the Python script.
+The advantage of doing this is that the executable takes can take 1-2 seconds to start up while the Python script starts instantly, and you can also easily modify
+    the script yourself without having to rebuild if you know some Python.

 0. Make sure you have python installed:
     1. Open a terminal
     2. Try to run `python3` and `python`